-In the United States, more than 3.5 million cases of skin cancer and melanoma are diagnosed each year and more than 90 percent of skin cancer cases are caused by the sun’s ultraviolet rays.
-Skin cancer can be preventable by avoiding risk factors that cause the disease.
-Fortunately for patients who are diagnosed with skin cancer, it’s curable, especially if it’s discovered during the early stages.
+In the United States, more than 3.5 million cases of skin cancer and melanoma are diagnosed each year and more than 90 percent of cases are caused by the sun’s ultraviolet rays.
+It can be preventable by avoiding risk factors that cause the disease.
+Fortunately for patients who are diagnosed, it’s curable, especially if it’s discovered during the early stages.

-Schedule an appointment with your MedStar doctor or melanoma specialist if you have skin cancer signs or risk factors.
-The skin cancer specialists at MedStar Health’s Baltimore Cancer Network are trained in the latest skin cancer treatment options and will provide you with quality, comprehensive care.
+Schedule an appointment with your MedStar doctor or melanoma specialist if you have signs or risk factors.
+Our specialists at MedStar Health’s Baltimore Cancer Network are trained in the latest skin cancer treatment options and will provide you with quality, comprehensive care.

 Most skin cancers are avoidable by circumventing risk factors that cause the disease.
-You can reduce your skin cancer risks by avoiding the sun during the middle of the day, wearing sunscreen year round, wearing protective clothing, avoiding tanning beds and medications that make you more sensitive to the sun and checking your skin regularly for skin cancer signs.
+You can reduce your risks by avoiding the sun during the middle of the day, wearing sunscreen year round, wearing protective clothing, avoiding tanning beds and medications that make you more sensitive to the sun and checking your skin regularly for signs.

 To protect your skin from cancer and the ever increasing radiation from the sun’s rays, just remember these four steps: